 Remember: If your loved one was killed at work due to the gross negligence of his or her employer you can pursue a personal injury case against the employer whether or not they are a Subscriber or Non-Subscriber to the Texas Workers’ Compensation Act.

-What are some examples that illustrate the impact of Subscriber vs. Non-Subscriber status on your claim?
+What are some examples that illustrate the impact of Subscriber vs. Non-Subscriber status on your Dallas work accident claim?

 Look at the examples below to better understand how your employer’s classification as a Subscriber or Non-Subscriber may impact your legal rights.

-You are also entitled to file a personal injury claim against the at-fault driver because your injuries occurred due to the negligence of a third-party.
+You are also entitled to file a personal injury claim against the at-fault driver because your injuries occurred as a result of the negligence of a third-party.

 If your workplace offers Workers’ Compensation benefits can you still file a personal injury action against a negligent third-party that caused you injuries?